DinithaSasinduDissanayake/torrent-to-gdrive-ipynb/README.md

 1. Open `torrent_notebook_v3_gui.ipynb` in Google Colab
 2. Run the single code cell (everything installs automatically)
 3. Paste your magnet link in the text box
+4. Click "Analyze Torrent" and review the file list
+5. Select the files you want (or use Select All/Deselect All)
-4. Click "Start Download"
+6. Click "Start Download" (Analyze must be run first)
-5. Click "Upload to Drive" when complete
+7. Click "Upload to Drive" when complete

 That's it!
-The notebook handles authentication, progress tracking, and everything else.
+The notebook handles authentication, analysis, selection, progress tracking, and upload.

 ## Advanced Usage (v2)